 Ford hoped to expand its market share by adding two new body styles for the 1915 model year.
 There was a lot going on at Ford in the fall of 1914.
 Efforts were underway to begin fabrication of complete bodies at Highland Park for the touring and runabout (aka torpedo) body styles.
 The 1915 Ford was restyled with a new hidden horn mounted to the firewall.
 Billed fenders became standard in July 1914.
 A louvered hood was added.
 The flat wooden firewall was being phased out, replaced by a new graceful cowl section that contoured away from the hood towards the body sides.
 Electric headlamps, powered by the magneto were becoming standard.

+This is another view of the same center door sedan from another photo taken the same day in the same location.
+There is a battery box on the running board, apparently to power the coach lamps and the dome lamp that was included in every center door.
+Image property of the Henry Ford, used with permission.
 Ford ordered the new sedan bodies from an outside vendor.
 A six volt dome light was installed in each of the bodies, which resulted in a lot of confusion when dealers received the cars.
 There was no way to power the dome lights!
 Carbon copies of the letters to dealers from 1915 – 1916 are found at the Benson Ford Archives in Accession #575 which show how Ford dealt with that problem.

 There was considerable confusion involved in the launch of the new center door sedan.
 A letter to dealers was sent In late December 1914 warned that the dome lamp should not be connected to the magneto for power “This light should only be operated in connection with a storage battery, and it was provided particularly for that class of trade demanding electric side and tail lamps, which would also have to be operated from a storage battery”.
 The coach lamps were not used in production, but the dome lamp was supplied with every 1915 center door – with no source of power!